 Ensure there is plenty of room for the homemade pie.
 Three tempting pies were served and I will be the first to admit I had to sample them all.
 Raspberry cream, decadent peanut butter and one of the best coconut cream pies I had the pleasure of eating, all found a spot on my dessert plate.

 The family is very open to answering any questions about their beliefs, culture, and Shipshewana.
 We enjoyed asking questions about what is going on around town, talking about an upcoming wedding in the family and the new grandchild.
 After visiting the Menno-Hof I had no need to ask questions about their way of life as it is laid out beautifully at the museum.
 It was a joy to get to know this sweet family on a personal level.

 Amish Buggy Rides In Shipshewana

 A new flow of traffic takes shape as horses and buggies become as frequent as automobiles on the road.
 The black buggies can be seen all throughout the town with buggy parking at local establishments.
 Curiosity will strike those who don’t see this as an everyday occurrence.

 If you have ever wondered what it would be like to ride in an Amish Buggy its time to find out.
 There are plenty of locals who operate buggy lines to give guests the experience of riding in a horse and buggy.
 Keep in mind, many of these Buggy Lines are locally owned and hours may change.

-During your ride, be mindful of photos and videos and ask your driver before snapping away.
+During your Amish buggy ride in Shipshewana, be mindful of photos and videos and ask your driver before snapping away.
 Many will not mind so long as they are not in the photo.
 Be sure to ask plenty of questions as well!
 Did you know the average Amish family will only go through five horses and buggies in their lifetime?
 I have already been through five cars!
 Don’t forget a little tip for your driver as well.

 Kayaking Down Pigeon River